slothwerks-studio/git-workshop/README.md

 ### Our attendees
 Did you attend this event?
 Add your GitHub handle here!

-*TODO: Add attendees and links to their GitHub profile*
+*TODO: Add attendees and links to their GitHub profiles*